kakaroto/Beyond20/docs/discord.md

 Due to the nature of how Roll 20 creates its messages, you can only send your rolls to either Roll 20 or to Discord, not both at the same time.
 If you use Roll 20 as your VTT and want to send rolls to Discord, click the Beyond20 options icon *within the Roll 20 tab*, and select "Send rolls to : D&D Beyond Dice Roller & Discord".

-Also, the whisper setting will always be ignored when sending rolls to Discord, so you cannot have the rolls whispered to the Dungeon Master only as messages sent to Discord will be visible to all who are in the channel.
+Also, the whisper setting will always be ignored when sending rolls to Discord, so you cannot have the rolls whispered to the Dungeon Master only, as messages sent to Discord will be visible to all who are in the channel.
 Your Dungeon Master however may create a channel in their server specific for whispers to which no players have permission to read messages and you can configure Beyond 20 to send rolls to that channel.

+There is currently no easy way to switch from one channel to another, other than saving and pasting the secret key in the settings any time you wish to change channels.
+Eventually, I plan on making this easier.

 # Secret key